This Vegan Pecan Pie is the perfect Thanksgiving, Christmas and Holiday dessert that is gluten free, dairy-free, plant-based and corn syrup free!

 Instructions

 - In a food processor, add the flour, salt, sugar, and butter and pulse until it reaches pea-like pieces.
 Add in the ice water, a tablespoon at a time until it comes together (you likely won't use it all!).
-Form into two thick round disks, wrap in plastic wrap and refrigerate for 1 hour to set up.
+Form into two thick round discs, wrap in plastic wrap and refrigerate for 1 hour to set up.

 - Meanwhile, preheat oven to 350F.